Membership eligibility consists of former and current Stewardesses/Flight Attendants from American Airlines,

 HOW TO BECOME A MEMBER OF THE KIWI CLUB

 The Kiwi Club offers two types of membership: Chapter Member or Member at Large.
 When you pay your national dues, you become a member of The Kiwi Club.
 There is no such thing as being an inactive member or just being a “chapter member.”
-You choose which type of membership you desire.

 If you need assistance or have questions, don’t hesitate to contact the National Vice President.
 If you’ve got questions, she’s got answers!